Golf Course Review of Royal Aberdeen Golf Club (Balgownie & Silverburn)

 In addition to this, the second, fourth, sixth, eighth and ninth are my personal picks from what is an unbelievably strong collection of holes.
 To play such a run of golf is very unique and something only a small number of courses can produce.

 In comparison the run for home isn’t as magical but the test of character required on the inward half, played into the prevailing wind, is just as rich and rewarding.
 And the holes themselves, both individually and collectively, are still of an exceptionally high standard.
 The only hole that didn’t really do anything for me was the 14th with a dry dyke running across the fairway (no I wasn’t in it!) and an angled grassy ridge fronting the green.

 Holes 10, 11 and 12 would still be the envy of most courses and serve up classic links golf.
 Meanwhile, the 13th has the most brilliant green complex, as does the 15th, and the 16th is no pushover either as the course builds to a crescendo.

 The final two are pretty much as good as anything on the front-nine.
 The short 17th is enchanting with a cascading green ringed by bunkers and shares the same glistening backdrop as the opening hole whilst the 18th is everything you could ask for on a top championship course; a stern two-shotter of 440-yards with the most demanding of approaches culminating under the gaze of the noble clubhouse.

-I played this most traditional of courses form the white competition markers (6,537 yards) but it can be stretched to 6,922 from the tips for say something like the Walker Cup or Scottish Open should they happen to be in town.
+I have always played this most traditional of courses form the white competition markers (6,537 yards) but it can be stretched to 6,922 from the tips for say something like the Walker Cup or Scottish Open should they happen to be in town.
 Either way, it is a par 71 with an SSS of 73 (whites) and 75 (blues).

 Recorded as the sixth oldest in the world the golf club moved to the present site in 1886 after being formed as the Society of Aberdeen Golfers way back in 1780.
 It was a sound decision because this land encapsulates the spirit of the truest form of the game.